 “She had brain damage, wounds, and broken fingers, it was a lot,” Daryl Faison, Brooks’ father, said.

-Gregory Parker, 20, the stepfather, and Crystal Brooks, 19, Janiyah’s mother, were charged in the case.
+Crystal Brooks, 19, Janiyah’s mother, and Gregory Parker, Crystal Brooks’ boyfriend, were charged in the case.

 APD’s Family Protection Unit said Janiyah had injuries to her genital area, ribs and old wounds as well.